Bradley-Stradling/Menu_Sub_Menu_Template/Readme.txt

 1 Header - all functions protoypes declared here.
 All definitions reside in their own source files.
 1 Main - contains an intro and loop for main menu call.
-1 Main menu - # of options can be added by
+1 Main menu - # of options can be changed
-1+ sub menu's - whenever a sub menu functions is called be sure to set selection="functioncall"
+1+ sub menu's - whenever a sub menu function is called be sure to set selection="functioncall"

 "selection" is the user input variable.
 Error handling prevents input